sephcodes66/Interactive_Trade_Risk_Dashboard/README.md

 This will create a Markdown file at `reports/daily_risk_report.md` containing a summary of the analysis.
 This script can be scheduled to run automatically using tools like `cron`.

+## Development Highlights & Challenges

+This project, while a prototype, involved overcoming several real-world software engineering challenges that highlight a practical and problem-solving approach to development:

+*   **Solved Critical Data Serialization Bug:** A recurring `500 Internal Server Error` was traced to a subtle issue where numeric data types from the backend's `pandas` and `numpy` libraries were not compatible with the frontend's JSON parser.
+The solution involved implementing a robust data sanitization layer in the API to ensure all outgoing data was converted to "JSON-safe" types, making the application stable and reliable.

+*   **Refactored Core Logic to ORM:** The initial version of the application used raw SQL queries embedded in the Python code.
+To improve maintainability and code quality, the entire data access layer was refactored to use the SQLAlchemy ORM.
+This involved creating new data models, rewriting all queries using the ORM's syntax, and overhauling the test suite with new mocks to verify the new architecture.

+*   **Designed an Interactive and Resilient UI:** The dashboard was redesigned from a static JSON input to a fully interactive portfolio builder.
+When this introduced callback errors for certain data inputs, the dashboard's rendering logic was hardened to gracefully handle missing or null data, ensuring a smooth user experience without crashes.

 ## Setup and Installation

 ### Prerequisites